Contact Us for a Free Consultation (213) 542-0979

 Bank Fraud Under California State Law

-However, while these charges are normally in federal court, there are California fraud charges that could be brought in state court as well.
+However, while these charges are normally brought in federal court, California fraud charges could also be brought in state court.

 There is not a specific Penal Code under California law that defines bank fraud.
 However, there are many different statutes covering a broad range of fraud crimes, including: